Bel Air (Minnieville, Virginia): Second restoration

 In 1948, Dr. William E. and Ann Flory purchased Bel Air as a weekend home and were determined to restore the estate to its colonial-era splendor.
-Having restored another old home Alexandria, the Flory's approached the restoration with experience and an obsession with historical accuracy.
-With the assistance of the Virginia Park Service and after conducting extensive research, the Flory's began a careful, 30-year restoration in 1949.
+Having restored another old home Alexandria, the Florys approached the restoration with experience and an obsession with historical accuracy.
+With the assistance of the Virginia Park Service and after conducting extensive research, the Florys began a careful, 30-year restoration in 1949.
 Workmen peeled away the cement from the exterior of the foundation walls, chipped away the crumbling old clay that held the large stones together, and mortared them back into the foundation.

 As the grounds were cleared pieces of missing woodwork, including the drawing room mantle, emerged from the brush, where they had been tossed by vandals during its dormancy.
 A facsimile of old square brick was laid in the basement kitchen.
 Utilities and facilities necessary for modern living—such as heat, water, electrical wiring, plumbing, and kitchen and bathroom facilities—were installed.
-Features added in 1885 and 1926 that were inconsistent with its colonial-era appearance were removed, such as the southeast covered porch, which the Flory's replaced with a porch thought appropriate for the era.
+Features added in 1885 and 1926 that were inconsistent with its colonial-era appearance were removed, such as the southeast covered porch, which the Florys replaced with a porch thought appropriate for the era.
 The roof was replaced and dormers on the northwest side that had been covered over by prior owners were restored.

 As the work continued, the Florys eventually moved to Bel Air, using the kitchen as living space until the rest of the interior was renovated.
-Originally hoping to complete the renovation in 10 years, the Flory's continued their work for 30 years, suspending their efforts at times due to lack of funds.
+Originally hoping to complete the renovation in 10 years, the Florys continued their work for 30 years, suspending their efforts at times due to lack of funds.